harsh199910/Heart_disease_prediction_artificial_neural_network-/README.md

 MODEL IS ABLE TO GO FOR 86% ACCURACY

 system is under upgradation
-Please free to add your Skill
+Please fell free to add your Skill

-this is test bench , interment the accuracy level to 90% +
+this is test bench , incerment the accuracy level to 90% +